manuelaguadomtz/pyeer/README.rst

 ROC, DET, FNMR(t), FMR(t) curves and estimates Equal Error Rate Value and operating points for each system scores provided.
 All computations are made following the guidelines established in ISO/IEC 19795-2 (2007).

+Utilities provided within this package can also be used to develop other scripts by importing the module **pyeer**.

+This package has been developed with the idea of providing researchers and the scientific community in general with a tool to correctly report their results and comparing them against others.

 Installing
 ----------